muhibpirani/androidarchitecure/Readme.md

 - Room database to store data locally
 - Data binding
 - Hilt Dependncy injection
+- Jetpack Compose

 This project can help android developers when starting a new project and writing code from scratch giving you a good headstart and a clean architecture

+New addition - 19th June

+Added a new activity with bottom navigation using jetpack compose which loads 3 screens.

 PR are accepted.